 I recently took a look at my fragile nails and decided that they deserved as much attention as I give my hair.
-After six weeks of weekly treatments and some minor changes in my nail routine, I'm happy to say that, finally, my nails are experiencing the same level of happiness thanks to these seven things I did to make my nails stronger, less prone to breakage, and ridge-free.
+After six weeks of weekly treatments and some minor changes in my nail routine, I'm happy to say that, finally, my nails are experiencing the same level of happiness as my hair, thanks to these seven things I did to make my nails stronger and ridge-free.

 I had given up on my nail beds and everything that came with them decades ago.
 It seemed my nails were destined for a life of pesky horizontal ridges that kept my nails permanently dipped in polish to protect the eyes of anyone staring directly into the horror.
-There are plenty of causes for nail-breakage: hormones, poor nail routines, missing nutrients in your diet, and stress can all lead to a case of the splits.
-Being a vegetarian, it didn't surprise me that anemia could lead to weak nails as well because when I first stopped eating meat it affected me mentally and physically.
+There are plenty of causes for nail-breakage: Hormones, poor care routines, missing nutrients in your diet, and stress can all lead to a case of the splits.
+Being a vegetarian, it didn't surprise me that the resulting anemia could lead to weak nails because when I first stopped eating meat it affected me mentally and physically.
 My nails took an unhealthy plunge over 20 years ago and never fully recovered despite my otherwise clean bill of health.
-My nail beds have the familiar light pink color of healthy blood flow, so it was clear this wasn't an underlying health issue: this was about straight-up poor nail maintenance.
-Well, shame on me...
+My nail beds have the familiar light pink color of healthy blood flow, so it was clear this wasn't an underlying health issue: This was about straight-up poor nail maintenance.

 My nails were dehydrated and I was the only one to blame, but I didn't need to look beyond my splitting, dry nail beds to figure that out.
 The good news is I didn't have to go too far outside my regular nail care routine to finally have smooth nail beds.
 Here are seven ways I mended my broken nail beds — who knows, they might come in handy for you too.